ryancdickson/staging/docs/BR.md

       - Implement intrusion detection and prevention controls to protect against common network and system threats.
       - Document and follow a vulnerability correction process that addresses the identification, review, response, and remediation of vulnerabilities.
       - Undergo or perform a Vulnerability Scan at least every three (3) months.
-      - Undergo a Penetration Test on at least an annual basis
+      - Undergo a Penetration Test on at least an annual basis.
       - Apply recommended security patches within six (6) months of the security patch's availability, unless the CA documents that the security patch would introduce additional vulnerabilities or instabilities that outweigh the benefits of applying the security patch.

 Beyond the above considerations, computing systems performing Multi-Perspective Issuance Corroboration are considered outside of the audit scope described in Section 8 of these Requirements.